 For example, some species are venomous, while others use constriction to immobilize their prey.
 Or the fact that certain snakes are rarely seen because they spend most of their time underground, but others are comfortable living EXTREMELY close to humans.

-Today, you’re going to learn about the 11 types of snakes in Oregon!
+11 types of snakes in Oregon!

 #1.
 Terrestrial Garter Snake

 - Adults range from 18 to 41 inches in length.

 - Most adults have three yellow, light orange, or white stripes; one down their back and two down their sides.

 - Coloration is widely variable.
 Individuals may be brownish or greenish.
 Some have red and black spots between the stripes, and occasionally all black individuals are found.

 This snake can be difficult to identify in Oregon!

 Even trained herpetologists have issues!
 Its coloration varies widely, and there are believed to be 6 subspecies, although scientists still debate this.

 Terrestrial Garter Snakes occupy various habitats, including both grasslands and forests.
 They can even be found in mountainous areas up to 13,000 feet above sea level.
 As the name suggests, they’re primarily found on land.
 But interestingly, these garter snakes are great swimmers!